Thephelpster/CI_PP2_RPSLS/README.md

 ![reset-button](./assets/readme-images/reset-button.png)

 Game Rules
-The rules of the game are towards the bottom of the page and there for a reminder to players that already know them or to inform the players who havent learnt them.
+The rules of the game are towards the bottom of the page.
+They are there to teach new players and remind returning players of the rules.

 User stories covered: 2